johnpuddephatt/collaborativehousing/_pages/join-us.md

 ---
 layout: page
 title: Join us
-subtitle: Do you want to see a housing system which truly works in collaboration with communities?
+subtitle: Do you want to see a housing system truly working in collaboration with communities?
 scripts: ''